AriFordsham/GHCWiki/injective-type-families.md

 as I now believe the algorithm can be made linear in the number of arguments.
 Say we have a closed type family:

 ```
-typefamilyF a b c ... n = r where
+type family F a b c ... n = r where
 ```